imadrshgupta/ad-demo/README.md

 # ad-demo
-this is demo Git and Github class
+this is demo Git and Github class.